 Stachybotrys, commonly known as ‘black mold,’ is identifiable by its dark color.
 This mold thrives in consistently moist environments.
 It typically colonizes materials rich in cellulose, such as drywall, wood, and paper.

 Unlike more prevalent household molds, Stachybotrys might pose significant health risks due to its ability to produce toxic compounds known as mycotoxins.
-We recommend professional removal services for effective eradication when dealing with Stachybotrys infestations.
+We recommend professional remediation services for effective eradication when dealing with Stachybotrys infestations.

 Possible health risks associated with different types of mold